 Knowledge Graph Mediated Translation (KGMT)

 For most language pairs, fluency is no longer the hard part.
-Control is: keeping domain terms, regulated language, and brand voice correct and consistent across every language, at volume.
-Knowledge Graph Mediated Translation (KGMT) is a method for giving a translation model that control — grounding it in a knowledge graph of your domain so the output stays faithful to verified knowledge, not just to what sounds plausible.
+Control is: keeping domain terms, regulated language, and brand voice right across every language, at volume.
+Knowledge Graph Mediated Translation (KGMT) gives a translation model that control.
+It grounds the model in a knowledge graph of your domain, so the output stays tied to verified knowledge rather than to whatever sounds plausible.

 Where translation still breaks

 In regulated and specialist content, the risk isn't clumsy phrasing.
-It's a model that quietly swaps in the wrong term, drops a qualifier that carries legal weight, or adds a detail that was never in the source.
-The longer and more domain-specific the text, the more often we've seen that happen.
-In a blog post it's an annoyance; in a label, a filing, or a contract it can be a liability.
+It's a model that swaps in the wrong term, drops a qualifier that carries legal weight, or adds a detail that was never in the source.
+The longer and more domain-specific the text, the more often we've seen it happen.
+In a blog post that's an annoyance.
+In a label or a contract it can be a liability.

 How KGMT works

-• Ground the model in your knowledge.
-A knowledge graph holds your domain's entities, terminology, and relationships as verified facts.
-KGMT supplies that to the model as it translates, so it draws on known knowledge rather than guessing — which constrains the fabricated output that ungrounded models tend to produce.
+- Ground the model in your knowledge.
+A knowledge graph holds your domain's entities, terminology and relationships as verified facts.
+As it translates, KGMT works from that known knowledge instead of guessing.
+That constrains the fabrication ungrounded models tend to produce.

-• Control the context, deliberately.
+- Control the context, deliberately.
 Rather than hoping the model picks up the right context, KGMT delivers it on purpose.
-That helps most where plain models struggle: long-form and narrative text, abstract or specialist domains, and lower-resource languages.
+That helps most where plain models struggle: long-form and narrative text, specialist domains, and lower-resource languages.

-• Keep provenance and version.
-KGMT can separate your organisation's own position from text it merely quotes, version content by date, and carry agreed brand characteristics through every language — so what ships is traceable, not only translated.
+- Keep provenance and version.
+KGMT separates your organization's own position from text it merely quotes, versions content by date, and carries brand characteristics through every language.
+What ships is traceable, not only translated.

 Optional add-ons